Soarex16/kaliper/README.md

 ## Building

-You can use prebuilt binaries:
+You can use prebuilt binaries [here](https://github.com/Soarex16/kaliper/releases/latest).

 The project is built with Gradle.
 Run Gradle to build the project and to run the tests using the following command on Unix/macOS: